Common Types of Car Accident Injuries

 At the Whaley Law Firm, we understand how difficult life can become if you or a loved one suffered a spinal cord injury.
 Your life and well-being may be permanently altered.
 You may have to adjust to life with a permanent disability.
 The injury may lead to some kind of paralysis - paraplegia (loss of sensation and movement in legs and in part of or the entire trunk) or quadriplegia (paralysis from the neck down).
 You may need to pay for past and future medical expenses as well as the cost of in-home assistance, including paying for someone to take care of household duties.
 You may need to pay for renovations to your home, including the installation of ramps and lift devices and the widening of doors and hallways.

 Despite all of these potential expenses, the driver who hit you - and the insurance company - may deny wrongdoing.
 The adjuster may offer a low-ball settlement.
+They may say that’s the “best” they can do, or they may say what they’re offering is the “average settlement.”
+But you don’t deserve average; you deserve maximum compensation for your pain, injuries, and losses.
 We fight hard for clients who have suffered spinal cord injuries in car accidents.
 We'll handle all aspects of your case so you can focus on what matters most: your recovery.

 If you get into a car accident and you're wearing your seat belt, it's possible for the seat belt to cause injuries to your chest and rib cage.
 While seat belts are an important safety component necessary for all drivers and passengers, seat belts can cause additional injury to vehicle occupants when they lock up to keep drivers and passengers from being thrust forward.
 While this is by design, the inherent design of a seat belt can present dangers to occupants.